Welcome to Year 1

 Mary Collective Worship

 To end the term and to conclude the month of May and our dedications each day to Mary, we planned and delivered a liturgy.
-We gathered by siting in a circle and placing a statue of Mary, rosary beads, blue cloth and the Bible in the centre of us.
-We thought about all the Bible stories we had heard about Mary and voted to read 'Lost in the temple', once again William read this beautifully!
+We gathered by sitting in a circle and placing a statue of Mary, Rosary beads, blue cloth and the Bible in the centre of us.
+We thought about all the Bible stories that we had heard about Mary and voted to read 'Lost in the temple', once again William read this beautifully!
 We responded by saying thank you to Mary on flower shapes.
-Many of us said thank you to Mary for saying yes to being Jesus' mother, for being their for him right until the end and for having trust in God.
+Many of us said thank you to Mary for saying yes to being Jesus' mother, for being there for him right until the end and for having trust in God.
 We went forth by agreeing to give our mums a great big hug and by thanking them.

 In DT with Mrs McNicholas, we have designed and created our own weather wheels so that we can share the weather each day with our family.
 Some of us chose to split the plate into quarters and some into sixths.
 We then had to draw and design a symbol for each weather we wanted to include, and think about the best material to create it.
 We have all made our own evaluations but what do you think about our weather wheels?